dietmarja/LLM-Elements/README.md

     - Standardize the length of input sequences via padding tokens
     - Make training data availablle
     - Define the optimizer (Adaptive Moment Estimation, Adam) and the loss function (Cross-Entropy)
-- Run the training loop a number of epochs
+- Run the training loop
+    - An outer for loop runs over the epocs and an innner for loop iterates over batches

 Next I describe a sequence of Jupyter Notebooks which carries out fine tuning.
 We start with a simple approach to fine-tuning and add more bells and whistles in more complex version of fine-tuning